 Dynamic Resource Sharing

-Share your underutilized compute with colleagues around the world, or tap into open compute grids.
-Leading institutions are connecting machines with DCP to accelerate science & innovation.
+Share your underutilized compute with colleagues around the world, or leverage open university grids.
+Leading institutions are connecting machines with the Distributed Computer to accelerate science & innovation.

 The first user of DCP, Dr. Daniel Desjardins, had compute-heavy research requirements in electrodynamics.
 His work involved differential equations and mathematical solvers.
 Listen to Dr. Desjardins explain how the protocol has accelerated his research 100x compared to mainstream tools.